pbstrein/docs/content/docs/reference/pkg/gcp/compute/targetpool.md

  (Optional)
 List of instances in the pool.
 They can be given as URLs, or in the form of &#34;zone/name&#34;.
-Note that the instances need not exist at the time of target pool creation, so there is no need to use interpolators to create a dependency on the instances from the target pool.
+Note that the instances need not exist at the time of target pool creation, so there is no need to use the interpolation to create a dependency on the instances from the target pool.
  {{% /md %}}